Home / Compare Health Insurance / Compare health insurance…

 Yes, you can add your partner to your policy (provided your policy is available to couples), changing your cover from a singles to a couples policy.
 Be mindful that your partner will need to serve the waiting periods for any additional or upgraded services that have been added.

-Typically, no, as couples health insurance is designed for those in a domestic or romantic relationship.
-While we understand that every relationship is different, health funds may require you to fit their definition of a couple to qualify for a couple’s policy (e.g. marriage, de facto or domestic relationship).
+Usually, divorced couple won’t be able to share health insurance, as couples health insurance is designed for those in a domestic or romantic relationship.
+While every relationship is different, health funds may require you to fit their definition of a couple to qualify for a couple’s policy (e.g. marriage, de facto or domestic relationship).

 Since there is no financial benefit to staying on the same cover, it’s strongly recommended that you switch to separate singles policies after a divorce.
 While there’s no legal reason that a couple can’t stay on the same health insurance after separating, doing so is against rules for many health funds.
 If you fail to inform your health fund that your details have changed, you may no longer be covered, and therefore be unable to make a claim.
 These rules vary between health funds, so you should reach out to your insurer to learn how you could be affected.